How to Detect Debugger Code Manipulations in Android & iOS Apps

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect Debugger Code Manipulations on Mobile apps using Appdome
+How to Implement Detect Debugger Code Manipulations in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Detect Debugger Code Manipulations without an SDK or gateway: